-I have been having an excited exchange with my nineteen-year-old son, who’s off to his second semester at college.
+I have been having an exciting exchange with my nineteen-year-old son, who’s off to his second semester at college.
 We’re talking about music, and guitars, and how I can help him.
 It’s a welcome connection.
 And today as I was giving him some encouragements, I was conscious of ways that I can love and encourage him in ways his mother will never be able to.
 In the nine years since my divorce, I’ve lost over 2,000 days with my son and daughter.

 You Cannot Change the Past